East Lake Sammamish

 Streams and Wetlands

 Wetlands, streams, and ditches are identified and delineated by the project scientists (wetland biologists) using city, state, and federal environmental regulations and guidance.
 Over the last 14 years, the environmental conditions along the East Lake Sammamish Corridor have been thoroughly investigated.
-The findings are documented in the segment-specific Critical Areas Study, found on each segment's project page under 'Technical Reports'.
+The findings are documented in each trail segment-specific Critical Areas Study, found on each segment's project page under 'Technical Reports'.
 For example, the Critical Areas Study for the next and final trail segment, South Sammamish B. The federal, state, and city permitting agencies which regulate wetlands, streams, and ditches review, verify, and make the final determination of these features during the permit review process.

 The East Lake Sammamish Trail is bordered by more than 70 wetland areas.
 These areas are sensitive and play a critical role in the Lake Sammamish habitat.
 Protecting these wetlands is an important part of maintaining a healthy ecosystem and is part of King County’s ongoing commitment to the environment.

 King County’s trail improvements are consistent with the Shoreline Management Act.
 One goal of the act is to prioritize public use and enjoyment of the shorelines.
 This project is consistent with that goal.
 King County has extensively investigated the critical areas along the trail corridor and the associated regulatory requirements, as documented in the Critical Areas Study of each segment's project page.
 For example, the Critical Areas Study for the next and final segment, South Sammamish B.